Benefits of RFID in Retailing

 Several retail studies show that defective, damaged, and/or incorrect merchandise shipped to consumers account for a significant percentage of customer returns.
 RFID has the potential to eliminate shipment errors and consequently, reduce corresponding costs.
 As store personnel process and ship a particular customer order, an RFID reader will discern what items constitute the shipment, compare it with the customer order, and alert the store personnel if there is any discrepancy.

 RFID can help consumer product manufacturers and retailers increase promotion effectiveness by way of increased promotional sales, decreased execution costs and enhanced shopper satisfaction.
 RFID-tagged displays and promotion product cases are used to track where the displays and promotion inventory are in the store, and when.
 Manufacturers and retailers can track when the items reach the store, when they are moved to the sales floor, and for how long they are there - all in almost real time.
 This information can then be integrated across many stores and analyzed with powerful analytic tools.
+Absence of timely store-level information often makes it difficult to make the corrections necessary to quickly fill gaps in the execution of trade promotions, thereby leading to failure of such promotional programs.
+Retail shelves may go out of stock for a variety of reasons, including insufficient order placement and delays in moving products to the sales floor.
+RFID technology foresees, diagnoses and helps avoid out-of-stock situations, thus preventing lost sales for both retailers and their suppliers.

 Both manufacturers and retailers invest heavily in developing and distributing promotional campaigns.
 RFID provides access to near real-time information and analytics to answer queries such as: